-From mark-making to sculpture and from natural inks to the latest digital technologies, the Surface Design Association (SDA) presents our inaugural online workshop series starting in early 2023.
-Get a sneak peek from our workshop instructors and learn more about their personal art practice.
+From basketry to natural pigments and from recycled materials to the latest technologies, the Surface Design Association (SDA) is proud to present our 2024 online workshop series!
+Get a sneak peek from our workshop instructors and learn more about their personal art practices.

-Textile Talks features weekly presentations and panel discussions from the International Quilt Museum, Quilt Alliance, San Jose Museum of Quilts & Textiles, Studio Art Quilt Associates, and Surface Design Association.
+Textile Talks features weekly presentations and panel discussions from the International Quilt Museum, Quilt Alliance, Studio Art Quilt Associates, and Surface Design Association.
 The programs are held online at 2 p.m.
 Eastern (11 a.m.
 Pacific) each Wednesday.

 Interested in supporting Textile Talks?

 Please donate to help defray costs for the participating organizations.